phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Total Number of Tweets: 685078
-#Number of Trump Tweets: 365028
-#Number of Clinton Tweets: 312879
+#Number of Clinton Tweets: 313270
-#Number of Rubio Tweets: 113589
+#Number of Rubio Tweets: 113718
-#Number of Sanders Tweets: 92108
+#Number of Carson Tweets: 55604 55604
-#Number of Carson Tweets: 55517
+#Total Number of Tweets: 68---
-#Number of Bush Tweets: 37245
+#Numbe#Number of Trump Tweets: 3#Numbe#Number of Sanders Tweets: #Number of Bush Tweets: 37299
----